sathvikchilaka/Pathfinding-Visualizer-App/README.md

 This is an application which you can use to visualize shortest path algorithms in a graph.
 I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
 You can play around with this application by adding walls in the grid using your mouse and see how different pathfinding algorithms perform.

-You can access the website at this link https://mdnaseerhussain.github.io/pathfinding-visualizer/

 ### Screenshot
 ![Website Screenshot](https://github.com/MdNaseerHussain/PathfindingVisualizer/blob/main/public/pathfinderScreenshot.jpeg)